experimentsinplay/ExperimentsInPlayShowWebsite/_posts/2018-01-01-howwesavedtheworld.md

 ---
 title: How We Saved The World
-date: 2017-01-01
+date: 2018-01-01
 layout: default
-img: world.png
+img: world.jpg
-thumbnail: world-thumb.png
+thumbnail: world-thumb.jpg
 alt: How We Saved The World
-small: true
+small: false
 authors:
   - ['Jo Jonland', 'https://jonland.io']
 ---